cseanburns/research-notebook/source/cv/index.markdown

 ### Refereed Proceedings Papers

+VanScoy, A., &amp; **Burns**, C. S. (forthcoming).
+Time in the experience of reference and information service work. *Proceedings of the Annual Conference of CAIS/Actes du congrès annuel de l'ACSI*.

 Moulaison, H., &amp; **Burns**, C. S. (2012).
 Organization or conversation in Twitter: A case study of chatterboxing.
 *Proceedings of the American Society for Information Science &amp;